Texts, articles and reviews with label: 'reason'.

 Scientific spirit and religious faith according to Manuel García Morente

-summaryReflections by García Morente on the reaction of the scientist's rejection of faith: the argument of scientific progress, which would make religion unnecessary.
-Reflection on the philosophy of history and the unity of vital experience.
+summaryReflections of García Morente on the reaction of rejection of faith by the scientist: the argumentation of scientific progress, which would make religion unnecessary.
+Reflection on Philosophy of history and the unity of vital experience.

 Author: Sergio Sánchez-Migallón